Wong Pei Tty

-Wong Pei Tty (黃佩蒂 (N̂g Pōe-tè, Wong4 Pui3 Dai3), born 11 November 1981) is a former doubles badminton player from Malaysia.
-Currently, she works as an assistant coach for Malaysia women's double national team.
+Wong Pei Tty (黃佩蒂 (N̂g Pōe-tè, Wong4 Pui3 Dai3), born 11 November 1981) is a Malaysian former doubles badminton player.
+Wong is currently the Head Coach of the Badminton Academy in Singapore Sport School.
+Her previous stint included being coach for Malaysia women's doubles national team.

 Career

 Wong competed in badminton at the 2004 Summer Olympics in women's doubles with partner Chin Eei Hui.
 They defeated Seiko Yamada and Shizuka Yamamoto of Japan in the first round but were defeated by Gao Ling and Huang Sui of China in the round of 16.
 Together, Wong and Chin achieved much success by winning Superseries and Superseries Finals titles.
 They also clinched gold and bronze medals in 2010 and 2002 Commonwealth Games.
 Although not well known as a mixed doubles player, Wong created history for Malaysia as the only female player to have won a medal in mixed doubles at the World Championships and Asian Games in the same year (2006), with different partners.